-Elizabeth George is Head of Pattinson & Brewer’s Employment Department and based in our London office.
+Elizabeth George is a partner and Head of Pattinson & Brewer’s Employment Department and based in our London office.

 Working as a solicitor before qualifying as a barrister at leading employment set, Cloisters, Elizabeth has litigated tirelessly on behalf of employees and has achieved considerable success.

 She was “Times Lawyer of the Week” after securing a win against the MOD.
 In 2015 her work secured the prestigious “Employment Team of the Year” at the 2015 Lawyer Awards.